grassLEE/grassLeeBlog/blog/2023/getting-started-with-technical-writing/index.md

 # Getting Started with Technical Writing

-I'm sure you are well aware of the amazing opportunities available through technical writing, so I won't spend a lot of time going over this ever expanding field.
+I'm sure you are well aware of the amazing opportunities available through technical writing, so I won't spend a lot of time going over this ever-expanding field.
 However, if you would like to learn a bit more about potential roles, the purpose of technical documents, and other helpful tips, check out [id rather be writing](https://idratherbewriting.com/) for a rich repository of information.

 Instead, I would like to talk about the tools technical writers use to draft new content, edit/revise, and produce final deliverables.